JoshuaSlui/mamono-world/PRIVACY.md

 This policy does not apply to the practices of companies that we do not own or control, or to individuals that we do not employ or manage.
-Such as the Discord (legally, "Discord Inc." and/or "Discord Netherlands B.V.) platform, which we use to provide our services.
+Such as the Discord (legally, "Discord Inc." and/or "Discord Netherlands B.V.") platform, which we use to provide our services.
 Discord's privacy policy can be found [here](https://discord.com/privacy).